aminmkhan/benchmarks-big-data/docs/husky.md

 #### GCC

-It is preferable to use the default latest `gcc` available on the cluster.
+It is preferable to use the latest `gcc` module available on the cluster.

-The latest version is not necessary, but can be built as follows:
+If you want to use the most recent `gcc` version, it is not necessary but you can build as follows:

 ```bash
 cd ~/downloads